Omer-Mazig/js-runtime-questions/README.md

 ### Question 2

-What is the Event Loop's main responsibility?
+What is the `Event Loop`'s main responsibility?

 **Options:**

 - a) Execute JavaScript code line by line
 - b) Store variables and function declarations
-- c) Check if the call stack is empty and move tasks from callback queue to the call stack
+- c) Check if the `Call Stack` is empty and move tasks from `Callback Queue` to the `Call Stack`
 - d) Handle network requests directly

 <details>
 <summary>View Answer and Explanation</summary>

-**Correct Answer:** c) Check if the call stack is empty and move tasks from callback queue to the call stack
+**Correct Answer:** c) Check if the `Call Stack` is empty and move tasks from `Callback Queue` to the `Call Stack`

 **Explanation:**
-The Event Loop's primary job is to monitor the Call Stack, Microtask Queue, and Callback Queue.
-When the Call Stack is empty, it first processes all tasks in the Microtask Queue.
-Only after all microtasks are completed does it take the first task from the Callback Queue and push it onto the Call Stack for execution.
+The `Event Loop`'s primary job is to monitor the `Call Stack`, `Microtask Queue`, and `Callback Queue`.
+When the `Call Stack` is empty, it first processes all tasks in the `Microtask Queue`.
+Only after all microtasks are completed does it take the first task from the `Callback Queue` and push it onto the `Call Stack` for execution.
 This process ensures that async operations don't block the main thread and are executed in the correct priority order.

 </details>